justinjohn0306/StyleGANEX/README.md

 cd StyleGANEX
 ```

-# create a new environment & activate the new environment
+## Create a new environment & activate the new environment
 ```
 conda create -n styleganex python=3.8 && conda activate styleganex